Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 \begin{theorem}[Janson~\cite{ConfModelSimple}] Let~$(D_n)_{n \in \N_0}$ be a degree distribution sequence.
 Then we have that

 \end{theorem}

 The original formulation of the theorem's condition is that

-Note that in the case of sparse degree distribution sequences this condition is equivalent to saying that $\Var[D]$ is finite---this already limits the possible degree distributions to those that have a finite variance.
-Luckily, this is the case for all degree distributions listed in Table~\ref{table:degree-dist} with the exceptions of the power law where only for~$\gamma > 3$ the variance is finite.
+Note that in the case of sparse degree distribution sequences this condition is equivalent to saying that $\Var[D]$ is finite.
+Luckily, this is the case for all degree distributions listed in Table~\ref{table:degree-dist} with the exception of the power-law distribution where the variance is finite only for~$\gamma > 3$.

-The second method to sample graphs with a prescribed degree distribution, the Chung--Lu model, forgoes the above problems by generating graphs whose \emph{expected} degree distribution matches the given one.
-Given~$D_n$, it constructs a random graph as follows: \begin{enumerate} \item Build a degree sequence~$(d_i)_{1 \leq i \leq n}$ that matches~$D_n$.
-We will call~$d_i$ the \emph{weight} of the vertex~$i$. \item Create a graph on~$n$ vertices~$v_1, \ldots v_n$ and connect each pair of vertices~$v_i, v_j$ with probability~$d_i d_j / m$ where~$m = \sum_{k=0}^n d_k$. \end{enumerate}
+The second method for sampling graphs with a prescribed degree distribution, the Chung--Lu model, forgoes the above problems by generating graphs whose \emph{expected} degree distribution matches the given one.
+Given~$D_n$, it constructs a random graph as follows\footnote{We excluded loops for simplicity here, including loops does not change our result.}: \begin{enumerate} \item Build a degree sequence~$(d_i)_{1 \leq i \leq n}$ that matches~$D_n$.
+We will call~$d_i$ the \emph{weight} of the vertex~$i$. \item Create a graph on~$n$ vertices~$v_1, \ldots v_n$ and connect each pair of vertices~$v_i, v_j$, $i < j$, with probability~$d_i d_j / m$ where~$m = \sum_{k=0}^n d_k$. \end{enumerate}

 As network models, both the configuration and the Chung--Lu model suffer from some shortcomings.
 While they, by design, generate graphs with the correct degree-distribution and small diameter, other statistics found in complex networks are not replicated.
 In particular, both models have a vanishing clustering-coefficient (see, \eg, Newman's survey~\cite{NewmanSurvey}).